When Your Child’s Anxiety Looks Like Anger

 Mostly, I want you to know this: seeing the fear under the anger does not make you soft.
 It makes you accurate.
 And accurate is where the useful parenting usually starts, even on the kitchen floor with one shoe missing.

 Yes.
-Anxiety can show up as refusal, arguing, controlling behaviour, anger, stomach aches, or clinginess.
-The pattern matters more than one single outburst.
+Anxiety in children often shows up as refusal, arguing, controlling behaviour, anger, stomach aches, or clinginess rather than visible worry.
+The pattern matters more than one single outburst: anxious anger clusters around pressure points like school mornings, bedtime, transitions, and new or unpredictable situations.

 Use fewer words first.
-Try a calm sentence like “something feels too big right now,” then wait until your child is settled before teaching or repairing.
+Try one calm sentence like “something feels too big right now,” then wait.
+A flooded child cannot absorb explanations.
+Save the teaching and any repair of hurtful words for after their body has settled, with water, food, or quiet in between.

-Ask for help if anxiety is interfering with school, sleep, friendships, eating, family life, or safety.
+Ask for help when anxiety is interfering with school, sleep, friendships, eating, family life, or safety, or when the anger frightens your child afterwards.
 Start with your pediatrician, school counselor, or a licensed child therapist.
+Any talk of self-harm is urgent: in the U.S., call or text 988.